WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.16

-Allow rebinding authentication back-ends for existing users.
+Allow rebinding authentication backends for existing users.
 Turn this on when migrating between authentication providers.

 .. note::